russmckendrick/records/content/albums/the-name-of-this-band-is-talking-heads-16809120/index.md

 ---
 title: "Talking Heads - The Name Of This Band Is Talking Heads"
-album_artist: "Talking Heads"
+artist: "Talking Heads"
-album_title: "The Name Of This Band Is Talking Heads"
+album_name: "The Name Of This Band Is Talking Heads"
 date: 2021-01-23
 release_id: "16809120"
 slug: "the-name-of-this-band-is-talking-heads-16809120"
+hideSummary: true
 cover:
     image: "the-name-of-this-band-is-talking-heads-16809120.jpg"
+    alt: "The Name Of This Band Is Talking Heads by Talking Heads"
+    caption: "The Name Of This Band Is Talking Heads by Talking Heads"
-tags: ["Rock", "Funk / Soul"]
+genres: ["Rock", "Funk / Soul"]
-hideSummary: true
+styles: ["New Wave", "Art Rock", "Funk"]
 ---

 ## Tracklisting